Lindrax/plant-app/README.md

   - **Settings Screen**: Placeholder.
   - **Profile Screen**: Placeholder
   - **Plant Detail View**: Displays plant details with options for editing name, notes and picture.
 You can choose a picture from your gallery.
-- **Theme Support**: Implements a dark/light theme using AsyncStorage.
+- **Theme Support**: Implements a dark/light theme using AsyncStorage and React context.
+Allows uniform theme across the whole app and changes are reflected instantly.

 ### Technical Decisions